ekrsulov/ttpe/doc/docs/api/canvas-store.md

 ## Core Architecture

-Vectornest uses Zustand for state management with the following key principles:
+VectorNest uses Zustand for state management with the following key principles:

 - **Slice-based**: Each feature area has its own slice with dedicated actions
 - **Immutable updates**: All state changes create new state objects